Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 This option is useful in case you are unsure of the translation you submitted and you would like to take the time to understand the term better before confirming it or you would like to get a second opinion from other users.

 ### The comments section
 Weblate also offers the possibility to leave a comment on a string’s translation page.
-This allows you to engage with other contributors in your language and start a conversation about the understanding each of you have of the term and eventually agree on a common meaning and translation
+This allows you to engage with other contributors in your language and start a conversation about the understanding each of you have of the term and eventually agree on a common meaning and translation.

 ![](Docs/TranslationGuidelines/comments1.png)